joedrago/colorist/docs/Usage.md

 Turning this on and then specifying a luminance (`-l`) AND gamma (`-g`) will make this a useless switch.

-### -b, --bpp
+### -b, --bpc

 Choose an output bit depth (8 - 16).
 By default, `convert` will try to use the bit depth of the source image, and `generate` will choose an 8-bit image.
 In either case, choosing an output file format incapable of 16-bit will automatically force it to 8-bit.
-Currently, only J2K/JP2 supports bpp (9-15).
+Currently, only J2K/JP2 supports bpc (9-15).

 ### -c, --copyright